Introduction – How Do Electric Bills Work

 - Purchased power charges, which cover what additional premium the utility paid to get the electricity to you

-- Transmission charges, which cover how much it costs the utility to transmit power through its lines.
+- Transmission charges or Delivery charges, which cover how much it costs the utility to transmit power through its lines.
+Read our in depth article about transmission and delivery charges.

 - Distribution charges, which cover how much it costs them to deliver power from their substations into your neighborhood

-You likely know the average monthly electric bill, but do you know how much it costs to use electricity?
+ShrinkThatFootprint already compiled and computed the average electricity bill in every state.
+The average bill comprises two factors – how much electricity is used (in kWh) and the price per kWh.
+You can reduce electricity used, but you can’t reduce the price, which is how much it costs to use electricity.
 Let’s take a look at the cost of electricity and what factors influence your bill.

 Average Cost of Electricity